rjsmith/nk-football/modules/urn.uk.co.rsbatechnology.football.matches/src/resources/doc/dev_diary.md

  5.2 adding <span>{</span>endpoint}MyEndpointUri<span>{</span>endpoint} macro to bring in the auto-generated endpoint documentation.

   6. XUnit Test space public endpoints
-     All endpoints in a XPath unit test space MUST BE PUBLIC!
+     All endpoints in a XUnit unit test space MUST BE PUBLIC!
 Even any `<import>`ed spaces required for the tests.
 Private endpoints cannot be resolved by the external XUnit test manager.

   7. Exporting contents of jars from a module using the `<system><classpath><export>` must specify the correct regex to include all classes and other files you want to expose to other modules. eg:
   7.1 "com\.foo\.bar\..*" for all java classes in the com.foo.bar package (and sub-packages).